huangjunwen/libhjw/notes_on_clang.md

     * 另外`SourceLocaction.h`中`class SourceLocaction`前的[注释](https://github.com/llvm-mirror/clang/blob/release_36/include/clang/Basic/SourceLocation.h#L72)也很有意义，摘抄如下：

-      > ```
+      ```c++
-      > /// \brief Encodes a location in the source.
+      /// \brief Encodes a location in the source.
 The SourceManager can decode this
-      > /// to get at the full include stack, line and column information.
+      /// to get at the full include stack, line and column information.
-      > ///
+      ///
-      > /// Technically, a source location is simply an offset into the manager's view
+      /// Technically, a source location is simply an offset into the manager's view
-      > /// of the input source, which is all input buffers (including macro
+      /// of the input source, which is all input buffers (including macro
-      > /// expansions) concatenated in an effectively arbitrary order.
+      /// expansions) concatenated in an effectively arbitrary order.
 The manager
-      > /// actually maintains two blocks of input buffers.
+      /// actually maintains two blocks of input buffers.
 One, starting at offset
-      > /// 0 and growing upwards, contains all buffers from this module.
+      /// 0 and growing upwards, contains all buffers from this module.
 The other,
-      > /// starting at the highest possible offset and growing downwards, contains > /// buffers of loaded modules.
+      /// starting at the highest possible offset and growing downwards, contains > /// buffers of loaded modules.
-      > ///
+      ///
-      > /// In addition, one bit of SourceLocation is used for quick access to the
+      /// In addition, one bit of SourceLocation is used for quick access to the
-      > /// information whether the location is in a file or a macro expansion.
+      /// information whether the location is in a file or a macro expansion.
-      > ///
+      ///
-      > /// It is important that this type remains small.
+      /// It is important that this type remains small.
 It is currently 32 bits wide.
-      > ```
+      ```

   * `SourceManager`